cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 ### Let's make our lives simpler and lazier; using a makefile

-The third and last file we'll use is be called `makefile` and that file will contains some *scripts* i.e we'll create a script called `up` for building our website.
+The third and last file we'll use is being called `makefile` and that file will contain some *scripts* i.e we'll create a script called `up` for building our website.

 To be able to use a `makefile`, you should have `GNU Make` binary installed on your machine.